Gaillardia aristata ‘Arizona Sun’

 – Care: Very hardy and easy care, plus little to no maintenance required.

-– Deer & Rabbit resistant: Gaillardia are not high on their menu choices, though not immune.
+– Deer & Rabbit resistant: Gaillardia are not first choice for these guys, although they are not immune.

 Snippets of history

-– Origin: Gaillardia are native to arid areas in the wild west of North America.
+– Origin: Native to arid areas in the wild west of North America.

-– Snippets of history: It is believed Gaillardias gained their common name of “Blanket Flower” because they resemble the colourful blankets of the native American tribes of the wild west.
-Though others say it refers to their ability to cover the ground with colour.
+– Snippets of history: Gaillardias gained their common name of “Blanket Flower” because they resemble the colourful blankets of the native American tribes of the wild west.
+Although others say it refers to their ability to cover the ground with colour.